 If you’re looking for a dehumidifier to cover large spaces, this 70-pint unit is a fantastic option.
 With a huge tank, you’ll spend less time emptying your dehumidifier and more time enjoying your home.

-The Keystone has many smart features, including a transparent water level indicator and full tank alert.
+The Airplus has many smart features, including an auto-defrost function and a transparent water level indicator.
 It also has an auto-restart function which will save your settings if there’s a power cut.

 This unit allows continuous draining, although many users found this wasn’t as efficient as using the tank.
 Several customers also reported difficulty removing the bucket, which you’ll need to do to use the continuous draining function.

-With a 1.6-gallon reservoir, however, you can still use the Keystone for long periods between emptying.
+At 46 decibels, it won’t be a nuisance to you home relaxation nor will it scare away your pets.
 Thanks to the simple design and four castor wheels, you can easily use this unit in any room of the house.

 Pros